Is GLA right for me?

 Am I eligible?

-At GLA, we welcome all teens, 13 to 18 years old, who are excited about the opportunity to travel abroad to apply for one or more of our service-learning programs.
+At GLA, we welcome age-eligible teens and young adults who are excited about the opportunity to travel to apply for one or more of our service-learning programs.
 However, GLA programs are not designed as therapy programs.
 Therefore, applicants with a significant history of chronic illnesses, acute psychiatric conditions, or some kinds of physical disability, as well as behavioral issues, may be subject to additional supporting application questions to determine eligibility for participating on a GLA program.
 The following eligibility criteria are not intended to be exclusionary, but to honestly identify the fundamental elements of participation so that every participant may have a safe and life-enriching experience.

 You can review all of GLA’s Essential Eligibility Criteria prior to applying to learn more.